mattrudder/mattrudder/README.md

 I like to stream whatever game I'm into at the moment, and the occasional game development or graphics programming stream of my current side projects on [my Twitch channel](https://twitch.tv/misterhex).
 Stop by and say hello!

 - 😄 Pronouns: he/him
-- 🦀 In my spare time, I'm currently working on gamedev and graphics tech in Rust.
+- 🛠️ In my spare time, I'm currently working on gamedev and graphics tech in a bunch of different programming languages.
 - 🐤 Follow me on Twitter [@mattrudder](https://twitter.com/mattrudder)
 - 🕹 Hang out with me on my Twitch channel [twitch.tv/misterhex](https://twitch.tv/misterhex)